-Need to be linked to organizations to make the plan selectable by applications and developers within those organizations.
+Must be linked to organizations to make the plan selectable by Developers and applications within those organizations.

-Restrict an organization to follow one Account Plan only
+Restrict an organization to follow only one account plan.

-Constrain the consumption limit of individual APIs by applications and developers
+Constrain the consumption limit of individual APIs by Developers and applications.

 Roles and Permissions

 Portal Admins can add and edit.